regularjs/regular/README.md

 # Regular = react(ractive) + angular.

-regular is a live template engine that provide angular-way's data-binding, string-based template to help us create reusable and reactive component that can be integrated with whatever framework you already used;
+regular is a live template engine that provide angular-way's data-binding, string-based template to help us creating reactive component that can be integrated with whatever framework you already used

 __example__